Skip to content

 #[abi(embed_v0)]

-impl ErrorsExample of super::IErrorsExample<ContractState> {
+impl ErrorsContract of IErrors<ContractState> {

 // Assert used to validate a condition